serhii-budnik/interpreter/README.md

+but need to finish test that I skipped

-current page: 56
+current page: 63

-Integer literals
+Infix Operators